JoernBerkefeld/SFMC-Cookbook/einstein/recommendation/README.md

 Ensure that for the option "Fire a tag **before**" you select the first tag we create earlier.
 That way, our library is really only loaded if events occur.
 And since it supports queueing events, loading it only now won't have a negative effect on whats loaded, nor on performance.

-### Event mapping Google Analytyics to Collect Code
+### Events mapping: Collect Code to GA4 Retail/Ecommerce

 > The most current list of GA Events can be found in the [Analytics Help](https://support.google.com/analytics/answer/9268036).